DesaiKavina/CMPE202-KnowYourPatterns-Quiz-Game/Journals/JOURNAL_KAVINA.md

 **What I did**

--> Researched about the questions for the quiz and made a sample JSON file for that
+-> Implemented the state design pattern (still pending)

--> Using JSON parser for parsing the JSON file of questions and answers
+-> Implemented the decorator design pattern

 **What I plan to do next**

--> Researching about design patterns appropriate for the project
+-> Complete the implementation of pending state design pattern

--> Inculcating design patterns in the project
+-> Start making UML diagrams for the project (System sequence and use case specification)

 **What blockers I have**

--> None
+-> Waiting for other team member’s implementation of score calculation

 ___